If you struggle with day-to-day fears and anxieties, there are steps you can take to help you cope.

 1. Take time out

-It's impossible to think clearly when you're filled with fear or anxiety.
+It's difficult to think clearly when you're filled with fear or anxiety.
 The first thing to do is take time out so you can physically calm down.

 Distract yourself from the worry for 15 minutes.
 Go for a walk or make a cup of tea.
 Having a bath can also help calm your mind.